If you'd like to go back to the main index, click here.

-A rotund alligator man with a reputation as an expert hunter.
+A rotund alligator-lizardfolk Gunslinger with a well-earned reputation as an expert hunter.
 Served as gunnery chief on the Yeldin.

 - Baleful Polymorph: Gets turned into a (very fat) deer by a Wendigo's curse due to carelessly shooting two of the deer on its island.
 Later, when he gets "harvested" by the Wendigo, he turns into a regular-sized bean, albeit a scaly green one.
 Like Wake, he gets better.

 - Bear Hug: He gives Wake one when they meet again in a tavern in Vesa Bay, probably the first time since the Fall, and cricks Wake's back in the process, to the latter's comfort, surprisingly.
 He even jokingly admonishes Wake for just calling out to him without giving him a hug.

 - Berserk Button: Cletus.
 As his rival, Cletus knows all of Onslow's buttons and pushes them constantly.